tf2-automatic/tf2-automatic/docs/design.md

 Like for transactional outbox, changes are ensured to be published, but they may be published more than once.

+## Heartbeats and liveliness

+Bots send heartbeats to the bot-manager at fixed intervals.
+Heartbeats are used to keep track of active bots and remove the ones that no longer send heartbeats.
+When a heartbeat is made, a job is added to an internal queue that will run after a bot should have made a new heartbeat.
+When the job runs, it will check if the bot has made a new heartbeat.
+If it has not made a new heartbeat, then it will be removed from the bots list.
+Bots will also be removed from the list because of a ttl made in Redis, but they should be removed earlier by the bot-manager.
+Because of this the bots list should only contain active and responsive bots.

 ## Continue reading

 Continue reading about the features of the system [here](features.md).